HL7/cql/input/pages/03-developersguide.md

 ##### Tags

-> Comment tags are a new feature of CQL 1.5, and are trial-use {: .note-info}
+> Comment tags were introduced in CQL 1.5, and are trial-use {: .note-info}

 Within multi-line comments, CQL supports the ability to define _tags_ that will be associated with the declaration on which they appear.
 Tags are defined in comments immediately preceding the declaration to which they apply using the `@` symbol, followed by a valid, unquoted identifier, followed by a colon (`:`).
 For example: